-Earlier this year, graduating student Thara Theany was facing a challenging situation.
-Full of ambition she returned from her internship at the Michelin Star Chef Philippe Girardon in France.
-But back in Phnom Penh, Covid-19 forced her to stay home with no job opportunities.
-At that point she decided to take a risk and start with her own pastry business.
+Earlier this year, graduating student Theany, was facing a challenging situation.
+After the worldwide lockdown, finally being able to travel back to Cambodia from France, where she absolved her internship at the renowned restaurant Domaine De Clairefontaine with Michelin Star Chef Philippe Girardon, Covid-19 has forced her to stay home with no job opportunities.
+But then she decided to take a risk and start with her own pastry business.

-Currently, I sell my pastries online.
-My plan for next year is to open up a physical shop and then in a longer term expand and not only sell my pastries in Phnom Penh but in entire Cambodia and who knows even internationally.
-You got to have ambitions, right?
+Currently, I only sell my pastries online.
+My plan for next year is to open up a physical shop and then in a longer term expand and not only sell in Phnom Penh but whole Cambodia and who knows even internationally.
+You have to have ambitions, right?